segasai/pg_idl/README.md

 ======================

 This is a module for accessing PostgreSQL database from IDL.
-It was mostly written by Erin Sheldon.
+It was mostly written by [Erin Sheldon](http://code.google.com/p/sdssidl/).
-[Sergey Koposov](https://github.com/segasai/pg_idl) extracted it from [sdssidl](http://code.google.com/p/sdssidl/) and made the installation simpler.
+[Sergey Koposov](https://github.com/segasai/pg_idl) extracted it from [SDSSIDL](https://code.google.com/p/sdssidl/source/browse/#svn%2Ftrunk%2Fsrc%2Fpgsql) and made the installation simpler.
 I am making further improvements such as adding support for `NULL`s.

 Postgres returns an empty C string for `NULL` values and this caused random values to appear in IDL query results.